AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 Anyway the models are first compared at low speed and then at high speed, instead the steer angle is the same for both simulations.

 <h4>Low Speed</h4>
-In this simulation the forward velocity is set 8 m/s for all models.
+In this simulation the forward velocity is set to 8 m/s for all models.
 We can see that both the trajectory and the state variables are quite similar.

 <figure class="image">